Maria-Onido/netflixpricing/README.md

 The website, 'https://taxsummaries.pwc.com/quick-charts/value-added-tax-vat-rates', consists of data involving VAT rated across countries.
 We will aggregate the VAT rates so that we could get a sense the full price with taxes in each country.

 # Tidying Up GST Data
+In order to combine our data, we had to have a "common table" for the join function to work.

 # Joining Netflix Data with GST Data